You know how certain people love nothing more than to criticize and poke holes in anything they encounter?

 Remember how we always talk about the importance of “calling out” your target audience in your marketing message?
-That’s exactly what a character in a whiteboard animation video does.
+That’s exactly what a character in a whiteboard and cartoon animation video does.

 When they are relatable and likable, your whiteboard video becomes more credible by extension.